Frequently Asked Questions

 Is online therapy as effective as in-person therapy?

-Yes, research shows that online therapy is generally as effective as in-person therapy.
-What matters most is the quality of the therapeutic relationship, not whether we’re in the same room.
-Many clients find that being in their own space allows for deeper vulnerability.
+Yes, research shows that online therapy is as effective as in-person therapy in most cases.
+What matters most is the quality of the therapeutic relationship, rather than whether sessions take place in the same physical room.

 What do I need for online sessions?